-What is the basic role and job description of a communications director?
+What is the typical job description of a communications director?

-- Reviewing written materials such as press releases, newsletters and brochures
+- Drafting and reviewing written deliverables such as press releases, newsletters and brochures

-- Overseeing the official website and social media presence
+- Managing the organization’s official website and social media presence

-- Planning events such as fundraisers, panel discussions and open houses
+- Planning events such as fundraisers, panel discussions and press conferences

 - Traveling to industry conferences to represent the organization

 Overall, the communications director role is equal parts public liaison and internal coordinator.
 Someone in this position might just as easily hold a press conference to announce a new initiative or respond to media inquiries as they would pore over the details of a spreadsheet to ensure the PR budget is on track.

 What are the ideal skills to have as a communications director?